lukasthekid/autoapply-fe/src/services/README.md

 # API Integration

-This directory contains all API-related services and configuration for connecting to the AutoApply backend.
+This directory contains all API-related services and configuration for connecting to the Resumr backend.

 ## Structure